EduGonO/notes/notes/homo deus.md

 	- If I am indeed the master of my thoughts/decisions, can I decide not to think about anything for the next 60s?
 	- Sapiens can cooperate in very flexible ways with countless numbers of strangers.
 This concrete capability explains our mastery of planet Earth. (>soul, consciousness)

+- sapiens+computers
 	- immense advance in computing power over the last decades, but zero advance in computer consciousness.
 	- Intelligence was linked with consciousness until recently and debating their relative value was just a pastime for philosophers, but this is now becoming an urgent political and economic issue.
 	- This trend is fueled more by biologists than engineers.
 		- Once they concluded organisms==algorithms, they wall of organic/inorganic fell and authority shifted from individual humans to networked algorithms.